A Paying for School Checklist

 This will help you assess your financial situation and determine if you require any further funding and, if so, how much.

 2. Apply for “free money” before taking out more loans.

 There are so many scholarships and grants for students that are essentially free money.
 These may seem like more effort – and they are.
 But, remember, any amount you don’t borrow is money you won’t have to repay later!

 Don’t just assume that you won’t qualify for awards – there are literally millions of scholarships and award options for students and there’s bound to be more than one you qualify for.

-In fact, there are some awards that all students qualify for!
+In fact, there are some scholarships that all students qualify for!